 Finding the best price on the phone you want won’t take long, but just a little bit of effort could save you $100 or more.

-However, sometimes it’s best to actually visit the physical stores to see if they’re running any specials that aren’t advertised online.
+First, I’d check on the stores’ websites for pricing information.
+You can usually find great deals online.
+Even so, sometimes it’s best to actually visit the physical stores to see if they’re running any specials that aren’t advertised online.

-Sometimes you can get a gift card with the purchase of a phone or purchase an open box phone in perfect shape at a much lower price.
+Occasionally, you can get a gift card with the purchase of a phone or purchase an open box phone in perfect shape at a much lower price.

 Check With Your Carrier

 You won’t be doing yourself any favors by forgetting to price check with your cell phone carrier.
 Occasionally, carriers offer deep discounts on certain phones to entice new customers to their service or keep existing customers from leaving.